© Dominik Ketz

 • Hückeswagen

-Bevertalsperre is the oldest service water reservoir and was built from 1896 to 1898.
-To be more precise, the old Bevertalsperre reservoir was built during these years.
-It had a capacity of 3.3 million cubic metres and provided Wuppertal’s industrial sector with service water.
+The Bevertalsperre is the oldest service water dam and was built between 1896 and 1898.
+Strictly speaking, the old Bevertalsperre was built in these years.
+This had a reservoir capacity of 3.30 million cubic meters and supplied industrial water for the Wuppertal industry.

-Today, Bevertalsperre is primarily used for the purpose of maintaining the minimum water level of the Wupper and as flood protection.
-It was built between 1935 and 1938 and went into operation in 1938.
-It is connected to the Neye and Schevelinger valley reservoirs by tunnels.
-Together they form the so-called “Beverblock”.
-The facility has a storage area of 200 ha, a storage depth of 31.5 m and a storage capacity of 23.7 million m3.
+Today, the Bevertal Dam mainly serves the purpose of raising the low water level of the Wupper and flood protection.
+It was built between 1935 and 1938 and put into operation in 1938.
+It is connected to the Neye and Schevelingen dams by tunnels.
+Together they form the so-called "Beverblock".
+The facility has a reservoir area of 200 ha, a reservoir height of 31.5 m and a reservoir capacity of 23.7 million m³.

 Good to know